MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Specifies the number of tab-stop positions in the array pointed to by *`lpnTabStopPositions`*.

 *`lpnTabStopPositions`*\
 Points to an array of integers containing the tab-stop positions in logical units.
 The tab stops must be sorted in increasing order; the smallest x-value should be the first item in the array.
-Back tabs are not allowed.
+Back tabs aren't allowed.

 *`str`*\
 A `CString` object that contains the specified characters to be measured.